Texas abortion ban has 'vast psychological consequences' | DW | 13.09.2021

 Another one says, "I'm pro-Nhi who realizes that she is in no way financially, emotionally, or physically able to raise a child."

+"I think the psychological consequences for individuals who are forced to carry their pregnancy, whether or not the fetus is viable, are vast."

-We asked Sam what she would have done if abortions had been illegal in Texas in 1982.
-And she went quiet for a moment.
+DW asked Sam what she would have done if abortions had been illegal in Texas in 1982.
+She went quiet for a moment.

 Then finally she said: "I imagine, I would have resisted.
 I would have found a place and done it anyway."